 Use this handy checklist to evaluate your sites mobile experience and find optimization opportunities.

-1. Mobile-friendliness test
+- Mobile-friendliness test

 Google offers a mobile-friendliness test to ensure your mobile UX is adequate.
-This is a great place to start when looking for mobile optimization opportunities and current areas of weakness on your mobile site.
+This is a great place to start when looking for mobile optimization opportunities and current areas of weakness on your mobile site. - Page speed

 Page speed has a direct impact on user experience.
 The longer your site takes to load, the higher your bounce rate is going to be because no one wants to waste time waiting on slow pages.
-Use Google’s Page Speed Insights tool to start your page speed evaluation.
+Use Google’s Page Speed Insights tool to start your page speed evaluation. - Optimizing images

 Compelling images are a must to supplement your content, but it’s crucial to check that they are optimized correctly for mobile.
-You’ll want to make sure they’re formatted in a way that makes them easy to see on mobile devices, make sure you’ve updated relevant Alt text, and consider compressing them so they aren’t slowing down your site and causing visitors trouble.
+You’ll want to make sure they’re formatted in a way that makes them easy to see on mobile devices, make sure you’ve updated relevant Alt text, and consider compressing them so they aren’t slowing down your site and causing visitors trouble. - Simple navigation

 Your mobile site navigation should be easy to use.
 Keep it simple!
 Make sure your search option works, have your most important pages first, and remember to design for touch.
 Designing for mobile means keeping in mind the small screen and scrolling motion.
-You don’t want your navigation to cause accidental clicks and frustrate visitors.
+You don’t want your navigation to cause accidental clicks and frustrate visitors. - Mobile-friendly content

 Readability is key.
 Keep sentences short and paragraphs compact.
 Choose an easily visible font and make sure its large enough to read on small devices.
 Don’t underestimate the power of whitespace.
 Keeping things clean, uncluttered, and easily viewable will improve your mobile UX.